Sabrina-V-Sousa/cis6530-submissions/Submission 2/README.md

   `git lfs install`

 ## Collection Methodology
-Samples were obtained from public malware repositories and sandbox platforms, including:
+Samples were obtained from public malware repositories, including:
-- MalwareBazaar
+- MalwareBazaar - sample downloads
-- Hybrid Analysis
+- VirusTotal - hash-based reference only
-- VirusTotal (hash-based reference only)
+- MITRE doumentation - hash, name, and behaviour reference only
-- Vendor threat reports (ESET, Kaspersky, Mandiant, CrowdStrike)
+- Vendor threat reports such as ESET, Kaspersky, Mandiant, CrowdStrike - hash, name, and behaviour reference only

 Only samples referenced in publicly documented APT activity sites were included.